 Knowing your pain is important.
 It’s easy to ignore pain by hoping it will go away, but the more that you know about specific pain and what it means, the more specialized treatment you can seek in order to recover quickly after a car accident.

 Knowing your signs of pain will help you say no to pain by going to an Atlanta orthopedic clinic to deal with your recovery.

 Delayed Pain After a Car Accident

-Endorphins run wild in your body after a car accident.
+Endorphins run wild in your body after sustaining car accident injuries.
 This is a natural response to stress, but the problem is that these endorphins mask accident problems.
 It is important to realize that if you feel fine after a car accident, your pain may be on the way in the days or weeks ahead.
 Knowing that delayed pain is also part of experiencing an accident will help in your decision to go to the doctor right away when it occurs.

 Soft Tissue Pain After a Car Accident

 The ligaments, tendons, and muscles that hold your body’s structure together take a hard hit in an accident.
 They can stretch and even tear.
-Whiplash is a common soft tissue injury.
+Whiplash treatment addresses a specific type of soft tissue injury.
 Diagnosing soft tissue injuries can be like hitting a moving target.
 That’s why it’s important to understand them and seek treatment from an injury center with the diagnostic equipment and knowledge to find out exactly where your injuries are.
 These injuries often need the added care of a physical therapist to aid recovery.

 Pain After a Car Accident from Concussion with Unusual Symptoms